khulnasoft/integrations-core/ntp/README.md

 ### Installation

-The NTP check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.
+The NTP check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your servers.

 ### Configuration

 The Agent enables the NTP check by default.
 To configure the check yourself, edit the file `ntp.d/conf.yaml` in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample ntp.d/conf.yaml][3] for all available configuration options.

-**Note**: If you edit the Datadog-NTP check configuration file, [restart the Agent][4] to effect any configuration changes.
+**Note**: If you edit the Khulnasoft-NTP check configuration file, [restart the Agent][4] to effect any configuration changes.

 ### Validation